LARRY LESSER’S LOTTERY LITERACY!

 BACKGROUND:

-In 1993, while I was a mathematics education doctoral student at the University of Texas at Austin, I saw and heard lots of lottery misconceptions around town and felt called to teach a UT adult education course I created about the psychology and probability underlying the then-months-old Texas Lottery.
-The course happened to attract massive media coverage -- from a story spanning 37 column inches in the August 28 Austin American-Statesman all the way to the lead "Dollars and Sense" segment throughout that weekend's Cable News Network (CNN) Headline News!
-Subsequent stories have often accompanied the times lotteries begin new games or amass particularly big jackpots, including interviews by Houston's KTRH-AM, Atlanta's WGST-AM, Houston’s KFNC-FM, Austin's ABC-affiliate KVUE-TV, and the national magazines (June 2005) Real Simple and (December 2005) Bottom Line Retirement.
-In 2006, I taught an updated version of this course for PACE at The University of Texas at El Paso.
+In 1993, while a math education doctoral student at The University of Texas at Austin, I saw and heard lots of lottery misconceptions around town and felt called to teach an adult education course (for UT-Austin Informal Classes) I created about the psychology and probability underlying the then-months-old Texas Lottery.
+The course happened to attract massive media coverage --from a story spanning 37 column inches in the August 28, 1993 Austin American-Statesman all the way to the lead ‘Dollars and Sense’ segment throughout that weekend’s Cable News Network (CNN) Headline News!
+Subsequent stories have often accompanied the times lotteries begin new games or amass particularly big jackpots, including interviews for radio (e.g., Denver’s KHOW-AM, Houston’s KTRH-AM, Atlanta’s WGST-AM, Houston’s KFNC-FM, Austin’s KUT-FM, San Antonio’s WOAI-AM), TV (e.g., Austin’s ABC-affiliate KVUE-TV, El Paso’s KFOX-TV and KVIA-TV) and national magazines (e.g., June 2005 Real Simple and December 2005 Bottom Line Retirement).
+At The University of Texas at El Paso, I taught an updated version of this course for PACE in 2006 and gave a lecture for UTEP’s first Centennial Open House in 2014.

 ARTICLES I wrote for educators: